 You’ll do best if you can figure out how to produce useful idioms that can help solve wide classes of problems.

 You can build these checks into your model from the beginning by defining parameter multiplication factors.
-For instance, suppose you know that the model’s interest expenses should be proportional to the interest rate.
-By introducing a scaling parameter (normally 1.0), which multiplies the interest rate before it is used in the rest of the model, you can easily investigate the effects of changing the interest rate, to verify proportionality.
+For instance, suppose you know that the model’s personal computer expenses should be proportional to the number of employees.
+By introducing a scaling parameter (normally 1.0), which multiplies the initial number of employees, and multiplies the hiring streams, before they’re used in the rest of the model, you can easily investigate the effects of changing the number of employees, to verify proportionality.